sigopt/sigopt-python/README.md

 ## Authentication

-Your `client_token` does not have permission to view or modify information about individual user accounts, so it is safe to include when running SigOpt in production.
+Your API token does not have permission to view or modify information about individual user accounts, so it is safe to include when running SigOpt in production.

 ## Endpoints